Iran pushes back against Trump's deadline to open the Strait of Hormuz

 "The Strait of Hormuz will open when all the damage caused by the imposed war is compensated through a new legal regime, using a portion of the revenue from transit fees," Tabatabai said in a social media post on Sunday.

-Iran's Foreign Ministry echoed the statement: "We are determined to defend our national security and sovereignty with all might," the ministry's spokesperson, Esmail Baghaei, told Iran's Wana news agency.
+"We are determined to defend our national security and sovereignty with all might," Iranian Foreign Ministry spokesperson Esmail Baghaei told Iran's Wana news agency.

 Iran's Mission to the U.N. said on Sunday "Trump seeks to drag the region into an endless war."